p-hofmann/Cpp-Template/README.md

 ## Git submodule
 Git submodule is an integral part of this template.
-It is possible to use CMake's 'ExternalProject' instead, see 'CMakeLists.txt' in the 'tests' folder for an example.
+It is possible to use CMake's 'ExternalProject' instead, see 'CMakeLists.txt' in the 'external' folder for an example.
 Git submodule has been chosen, as fewer maintenance is expected than from a CMake script.

 ### Git submodule - add